cristianoag/wozblaster/README.md

 The OPL4 sound chip from Yamaha is typically paired with a YAC513 floating-point DAC chip, or an alternative compatible DAC chip.
 The YMF278 is an enhanced version of the OPL3 and, although not officially part of the standard, has been widely adopted by the MSX community, particularly in Europe.

 Moonsound clones generally come equipped with 1 MB of sample-RAM and a 2 MB Yamaha YRW801-M General MIDI ROM.
-Although the board has the capacity to address more than 1 MB of memory, the original version of the cartridge only had two 512K memory chips.
+Although the board has the capacity to address more than 1 MB of memory, the original version of the Wozblaster only had two 512K memory chips.

 It's worth noting that the original Wozblaster PCB cannot be fitted into a traditional MSX cartridge case.
 Additionally, as detailed in the building instructions, the audio jack holes on the original board are quite small, which made it difficult to find a connector that would fit.